30+ Plastic-Free Snack Ideas For Zero-Waste Snacking

 If you have a bulk shop near you then here are some suggestions of plastic-free snack ideas that you can pick up next time you are shopping:

-If you don’t have a bulk shop in your vicinity then bulk shop what you can at your local supermarket.
-Lidl is good for loose nuts, and some Holland and Barrett shops do have a small bulk section.
+If you don’t have a zero-waste shop in your vicinity then bulk shop what you can at your local supermarket.
+Lidl is good for loose nuts, and some Holland & Barrett, Co-Op, and Marks & Spencer stores do have a small bulk section.

 Apart from those options, plastic-free snacks are definitely trickier.
 Things you can do instead are to shop smarter.
 Instead of buying individual boxes of raisins, for example, buy a big bag of raisins that you can divide up into small reusable tubs.
 One big bag of popcorn kernels lasts longer than a bag of pre-popped popcorn.
-A big sharing bag of crisps, which again can be divided up into smaller reusable tubs uses less plastic than buying individual bags of crisps.
+And a big sharing bag of crisps can be divided up into smaller reusable tubs – plus it uses less plastic than buying individual bags of crisps.

 Plastic-Free Sweets